-Coronavirus: India expected to cross 2 lakh cases soon, toll now at 5,598
+Coronavirus: India crosses 2 lakh cases, ICMR says ‘we are far from the peak’

 Globally, the coronavirus has infected more than 63.77 lakh people and claimed over 3.8 lakh lives.
 As many as 27.3 lakh people have recovered.

-The number of coronavirus cases in India neared 2 lakh on Wednesday, two days after the lockdown measures were considerably eased and national transport was opened up.
+The number of coronavirus cases in India crossed 2 lakh on Wednesday, two days after the lockdown measures were considerably eased and national transport was opened up.
+Till Wednesday morning, India had recorded 2,07,615 cases, after 8,909 Covid-19 infections were reported in a day.
+This is the highest single-day rise in the country so far.
+The toll increased by 217 to 5,598.

 As of Tuesday morning, India had reported 1,98,706 cases and 5,598 deaths, making it the seventh most-affected country in the world.
 Maharashtra, Tamil Nadu and Delhi continue to be the most-affected regions.
 The Centre has said that India’s recovery rate is now 48.07% and that fatality rate has continuously declined.